'QEB's set-up provides a great opportunity for gifted, younger members to come through.' Chambers UK

 B: Meet one or more of the following criteria:

 We will consider applications made in other circumstances at our discretion.
-Should a mini-pupillage applicant wish to apply for financial assistance, please indicate this at the end of your covering letter, specifying how you meet the above criteria.
+If you wish to apply for financial assistance, please indicate in the appropriate section of the application form.

 Confidentiality